 It also allows you to run your code within the IDE window without compiling it.

 The IBM C++ compiler

 IBM has multiple compilers and for the C++ programming language, it has its own dedicated compiler.
-They mostly cater to open source infrastructure.
-The IBM compiler is available for Linux as well as Windows environment.
+They mostly cater to open-source infrastructure.
+The IBM compiler is available for Linux as well as Windows environments.

 Visual C++ compiler

 This is a completely visual software development environment that gives you drag-and-drop features for making advanced applications.
 It normally comes under Visual Studio.
 It gives you many components for building advanced desktop applications, mobile applications, web-based applications, Linux software, and even video games.

 It gives you options for adding more components as your requirement expands.
 The compiler is inbuilt within the Visual Studio environment.
 Its code editor, called Visual Studio Code is available as a separate source code editing application.

 This compiler is shipped with the overall Oracle Developer Studio and it allows you to compile software using C, C++, Fortran as well as Java.
 It gives you a NetBeans-based IDE that majorly caters to developing cloud-based applications.

 It is also available for Oracle Solaris and Linux.
 Oracle Solaris is Oracle’s own operating system facilitating SQL and Java applications.